-Here are the ten best schools of mines with strong curriculums and plenty of hands-on opportunities.
+Here are 10 of the best schools of mines with strong curriculums and plenty of hands-on opportunities.
 These universities are some of the few nationwide to have ABET-accredited mining engineering programs.

 Virginia Tech is widely recognized for producing successful leaders in mining engineering who have the knowledge and experience required for the field.
 The low student-to-faculty ratio of 7:1 gives undergraduates individual focus.
 Mining engineering students learn from a diverse group of dedicated professors.

 80% of students can use their skills in the industry, working alongside top companies in the area.
 At Virginia Tech, the mining and mineral engineering program has an active recruiting program for internships, co-ops, and permanent jobs.

 Industry recruiters favor Virginia Tech mining students due to their extensive training.
 As a result, the mining and minerals engineering department has one of the highest job placement rates at the university.
 Even after they graduate, Virginia Tech alumni keep in touch with the department.

 University of Utah Department of Mining Engineering (Salt Lake City, UT)

 The mining engineering program at the University of Utah aims to prepare students to meet the industry’s unique requirements.
 Combining basic engineering, geology, and mining, graduates are prepared to discover and develop mineral deposits.
 Using its connections, the University of Utah provides hands-on learning through laboratories and field trips.

 Students perform research in state-of-the-art facilities, studying rock mechanics, ventilation, geotechnical instrumentation, and mine systems design.